 “ARCADE makes it easy to just get an idea really quick and a color.
 If it doesn’t work, you can throw it out.
 If it works, you can dive in and go way deeper.
 It’s like this cool turning point of being able to move really fast and then being able to go really deep,” says Petroff, as he elaborates on what makes ARCADE special next to other loop and sample libraries in the market.
 He can even lock his Kit to ensure that every element displayed plays back in the key of his choice.
 The ultimate goal?
 Put together something concrete enough for other artists and songwriters to feel inspired.

-Recording loops for the Nashville Line in ARCADE
+Recording for the Nashville Line in Arcade

-Petroff has actually contributed to the recording and production of some of the loops within ARCADE.
+Petroff has actually contributed to the recording and production of some of the sounds within ARCADE.
 When asked about the inspiration behind it, he replies, “The Nashville Line that we did is more than country.
 Basically, the only heart and fascia we had were that it was recorded in Nashville with Nashville players.
 You’ll have stuff that does sound country.
 There’s some old throwback stuff, there’s new modern stuff, but in terms of actual content, it’s a little bit of everything happening in town.
 You’re going to be able to use it in a bunch of different genres, no matter what you’re doing.”

 One of his favorite bits in the Nashville Line is the “Dirty Steel” preset.
 Using it as a transitional element, Petroff lays the groundwork for the guitar part he’s about to record.
 Since guitar is his primary instrument of choice, playing along with it reveals whether the beat is songwriting material or not.